gatsbyjs/gatsby/docs/docs/debugging-html-builds.md

 title: Debugging HTML Builds
 ---

-Errors while building static HTML files (The build-time React SSR process) generally happen for one of the following reasons:
+Errors while building static HTML files (the build-time React SSR process) generally happen for one of the following reasons:

 1. Some of your code references "browser globals" like `window` or `document` that aren't available in Node.js.
 If this is your problem you should see an